BMBIT-oss/PAI_WIKI/FAQ.md

 `LOGGING_DUMP_PACKETS` and `LOGGING_DUMP_MESSAGES` will only be logged is you set `LOGGING_LEVEL_<destination>` to debug

+## Capture Babyware <-> IP150 communication:
+Some times we ask owners of IP150 to capture Babyware <-> IP150 communication to solve a problem.

+There are two options how you can do it:
+- **Simple and less secure:** Do a Wireshark capture filtering by ip of your IP150 module and send it to us via a safe channel.
+This method has one big negative side: By doing this you agree that we will see all your configuration including user passwords, how many modules, zones and partitions you have, labels and so on.
+Everything that is saved on the panel and Babyware loads.
+We do not need all this info but this is the simplest method.
+- **Advanced and more secure:** You still do a Wireshark capture like you do in simple method but you decrypt the communication yourself using `ip150-connection-decrypt` feeding in your IP150 module password and a YAML file of TCP Flow acquired from Wireshark capture.
+Then you manually strip all sensitive information and keep only relevant part that is required to solve the problem.
+This way you do not share sensitive information with us.

+### How to make a capture with Wireshark
+1. Install Wireshark on the machine where you have BabyWare installed.
+2. Run Babyware and setup local IP connection if you have not done it yet.
+3. Try connecting.
+If succeeded close Babyware and rerun again but do not connect this time.
+3. Run Wireshark, pick your main interface and type capture filter `host 192.168.1.2`.
+Replacing IP address with your IP150 module IP.
+4. Start the capture
+5. Connect with Babyware
+6. Do not perform any actions in Babyware until it fully loads the data.
+When all events will be loaded then you can proceed.
+7. Do required actions to solve the main reason why we did this capture.
+Keep en eye on packet numbers in Wireshark, save them somewhere for later
+8. Stop capture
+9. Disconnect Babyware

+Note: Make sure you saved only one Babayware connection in one capture.
+Redo the steps if you failed.

+### If you went Advanced and you want to decrypt yourself

+10. Save capture as YAML: Right click on the first packet in Wireshark. `Follow` -> `TCP Stream`.
+Pick `Entire conversation` and `Show and save data as YAML`.
+Push `Save as...` button in the bottom.
+Save the file.
+11. We assume you have PAI installed already with all dependencies.
+    1. If you git cloned PAI.
+Checkout `dev` branch and pull.
+Run `python -m paradox.console_scripts.ip150_connection_decrypt path_to_yaml_file.yaml [ip150_password] > decrypted.txt`. `ip150_password` default is `paradox`.
+    2. If you have installed PAI via pip or `setup.py install` then you should have `ip150-connection-decrypt` command in your path.
+Run `ip150-connection-decrypt path_to_yaml_file.yaml [ip150_password] > decrypted.txt`. `ip150_password` default is `paradox`.
+12. Open `decrypted.txt` and remove all that you think is irrelevant.
+13. That is it!
+You did it. 👏 💪

 ## Other Questions
 ### Which panel is best for using with PAI
 We consider EVO192/HD are the best panels available to use with PAI.
 Why?
 Answer is simple.
 They have the fastest serial port with baud rate 57600(38400 default) vs 9600 on SP/MG panels.
 If you want IP150.
 Answer is the same because IP150 uses panel's serial port.